Jacopo Tissi: Career

 On 7 March 2022, Tissi announced on Instagram that he was leaving Bolshoi due to the Russian invasion of Ukraine, which he denounced.
 Dario Franceschini, the Italian minister of culture, called the move a "brave and noble choice".
 Later that month, he appeared in a gala benefit for Ukrainian artists and refugees at Teatro degli Arcimboldi, Milan.
 In May, Tissi appeared at Rome Opera Ballet as a guest artist, dancing as Conrad in Le Corsaire.

 Tissi returned to La Scala Theatre Ballet as a guest principal dancer during the 2022–23 season, as announced in late March 2022.
 He said the opportunity came about when he reached out to La Scala about taking classes soon after leaving Moscow, and days later, he was offered the position by Manuel Legris, now the director of the company.
-Tissi will perform in several productions throughout the season, and will also make guest appearances at other companies.
+The arrangement allowed Tissi to perform in several production throughout the season, along with guest appearances elsewhere.
 His first appearance at La Scala as a guest principal was as Albrecht in Giselle in July.

+In August 2023, Tissi joined the Dutch National Ballet as principal dancer.